 docs to figure out

-, and RemainAfterExit
+GuessMainPID, PIDFile, and RemainAfterExit options.

-knew what it needed to know about our service.
+that systemd knew what it needed to know about our service.

 $ sudo systemctl status delayed_job